oktadev/schematics/README.md

 This repository is a Schematics implementation that allows you to easily integrate Okta into your Angular projects.

 To use it, create an empty project with Angular CLI.
 You **must** add Angular routing for this schematic to work.
+This repository is a Schematics implementation that allows you to easily integrate Okta into your Angular, React, and Vue projects.
+You can start using it by cloning it to your hard drive.

 ```
 ng new my-secure-app --routing
+git clone git@github.com:oktadeveloper/schematics.git
+cd schematics
+npm link
 ```

 Then in your new project, add `@oktadev/schematics`:
+## Angular

+First, create an empty project with Angular CLI.
+You **must** add Angular routing for this schematic to work.

 ```
 ng add @oktadev/schematics